moon0326/Hackintosh_Z370_WIFI_EFI/README.md

 Everything is working with Mac OS Catalina, except the sidecar.

-USB Port-limit is also applied.
+* USB Port-limit is also applied.
+* Both RX 570 and internal Intel UHD 630 are enabled and H264 + H265 acceleration enabled

 Hardware Spec